Pennsylvania Truck Accident Lawyers / Attorneys

 The log books are the best evidence of driver fatigue.
 Driver fatigue for commercial truck drivers is commonly referred to as the number one cause of truck and tractor trailer fatalities.
 According to the FMCSA (Federal Motor Carrier Safety Administration), the percentage of crashes due to fatigue increases substantially the longer commercial drivers remain on the road.
 There is nothing more dangerous than a tired commercial truck driver behind an 18 wheeler at 70 mph on a Pennsylvania interstate.
 A fatigued driver significantly increases the risks to others by losing reaction time when fatigued and even possibly falling asleep.

-Trucks Require Greater Liability Insurance
+Trucking Companies Require Greater Liability Insurance

 Another reason you need experienced truck accident lawyers is understanding how the insurance industry handles these large commercial freight carriers.
 Trucks are required and supposed to carry levels of auto insurance higher than regular automobiles.
 The reason being is that accidents involving trucks, tractor-trailers and buses, are more likely to cause more severe property damage and injury.